Luka-io/Bitbreach/README.md

 # ⚡ BitBreach
 **Hack it.
 Flip it.
 Own it.**

-BitBreach is the ultimate pocket-sized powerhouse for hackers, learners and makers.
+BitBreach is the ultimate pocket-sized Swiss Army Knife for hackers, learners and makers.
-It’s not just a Flipper killer — it’s your new favorite toy, toolkit, emulator, and companion.
+It’s not just another Pentest Device , its all in one

 > No cloud nonsense.
 No locked-down firmware.
 > Built for fun, learning, freedom — and total control.